Published on December 26, 2020

 Are you someone who has lost and regained weight multiple times, and is looking to make this time, this new year, the final and true push for a permanent change?

-The first step is to realize this is a long-term, forever thing, not a short-term “get weight off as quickly as I can” thing.
+#1 – You have to realize this is a long-term, forever thing, not a short-term “get weight off as quickly as I can” thing.

 If you try to lose weight fast (again), you’ll likely gain it back (again).
 Most people have lost hundreds of pounds over their lifetime.
 It’s not going to work if you don’t find a way to live your life that you can stick with forever, because if you quit doing it, you’re going to be back to the way you were before.

-The second step is you have to work on who you are.
+#2 – You have to work on who you are.

 This is where a lot of my work with clients is, in the area of motivation and mindset.